 dataset |

 Spatial wavefunction for each (E,kt) point.
-Attributes are conduction_band_1, valence_band_lo_1, valence_band_lo_2, valence_band_up_1, valence_band_up_2, where the 4x4 k.p basis in the valence band is split into two (lo for lower and up for upper) 2x2 bases (vectors in each 2x2 basis designated with 1 and 2).
+With the exciton model turned on the attributes are: conduction_band_1, valence_band_lo_1, valence_band_lo_2, valence_band_up_1, valence_band_up_2, where the 4x4 k.p basis in the valence band is split into two 2x2 bases (lo for lower and up for upper) and the vectors in each 2x2 basis are designated with 1 and 2.
 For more information look at references [1] and [2].
+With the exciton model turned on the attributes are: conduction_band_1, valence_band_1, valence_band_2, valence_band_3, valence_band_4, with the 4x4 k.p basis in the valence band (the basis is not transformed) and the vectors in the 4x4 basis designated with 1, 2, 3, and 4.
 Parameters are coordinate, kt, and subband. |

 emission |